 Lisa Ainsworth| | University of Illinois, USDA/ARS

-Lisa Ainsworth is a USDA-ARS scientist with the Global Change and Photosynthesis Research Unit and Professor of Plant Biology at the University of Illinois.
+Lisa Ainsworth is a USDA-ARS scientist with the Global Change and Photosynthesis Research Unit and a professor of plant biology at the University of Illinois.
 Lisa’s research applies physiological, biochemical, and genomic tools to understand the mechanisms of plant responses to global climate change.
 Her current research is quantifying genetic variation in response to elevated ozone concentrations among diverse inbred and hybrid maize lines in the field.
-She is also developing high-throughput phenotyping techniques to identify ozone sensitivity and the genes and gene networks underpinning these ozone responses in maize and soybean.
+She is also developing high-throughput phenotyping techniques to identify ozone sensitivity and the genes and gene networks underpinning these ozone responses in corn and soybeans.
+Lisa earned her bachelor's degree from the University of California, Los Angeles, and went on to earn her doctorate from Illinois.
 Her work has been published in many peer-reviewed journals, including Science, PNAS, and Plant Physiology.
-Lisa earned her bachelor's degree from the University of California, Los Angeles, and her doctorate from the University of Illinois.
-She has received the Charles Albert Shull Award from the American Society of Plant Biologists, the President’s Medal from the Society of Experimental Biology, and was named a University Scholar by the University of Illinois.
-For the past two years, she has been included on the Thomson Reuters/Clarivate Analytics Highly Cited Researchers List.
+She has received the Charles Albert Shull Award from the American Society of Plant Biologists, the President’s Medal from the Society of Experimental Biology, and was named a University Scholar by Illinois.
+For several years, she has been included on the Thomson Reuters/Clarivate Analytics Highly Cited Researchers List.
 She currently serves on the editorial boards of Plant Physiology and Plant, Cell & Environment.